Audio Upgrade Guide, Part 7: Separation Anxiety

 a.k.a.
 How an Active Front Stage Can Be the Best or Worst Thing to Have.

 Before we get into it, let’s refresh: a typical “2-way passive component system” is simply a set of two speaker drivers (usually a small tweeter and a larger midrange) designed to work together to produce one channel of audio.
 There are even more complicated 3-way component systems available, but let’s keep it simple.
 In a 2-way component system, you get two speaker drivers, and each speaker driver is designed to play a different and specific range of the frequency spectrum.
-The frequencies played by each driver are specified either by a built-in filter on the driver itself, or a separate passive crossover which is simply a circuit board inside a small box that houses the inductors and capacitors that filter the full-range signal flowing in from your head unit.
+The frequencies played by each driver are specified either by a built-in filter on the driver itself or a separate passive crossover which is simply a circuit board inside a small box that houses the inductors and capacitors that filter the full-range signal flowing in from your head unit.
 After amplification, the passive crossover splits the signal into two separate pairs of terminals (thus “2-way”) and is sent to each of the drivers.
 Note that the passive crossover does its job after the signal has already been amplified.

 The Frontier is Already… Ready

 Our beloved, D40 Nissan Frontier comes from the factory already equipped to install a true front component speaker system without custom modding, thanks to the designers at Nissan giving us two separate speaker locations on each side of the front cabin.
 Thanks to this, the typical upgrade path here is to swap out the OEM front dash and door speakers with a matched set of two-way components.
-The simplicity of upgrading to a typical 2-way passive component system is easy to see: the crossover points are preset; the frequency ranges are already worked out by the speaker manufacturer, and you get to use 2 different speakers designed to play 2 separate frequency ranges out of 1 channel from your head unit!
+The simplicity of upgrading to a typical 2-way passive component system is easy to see – the crossover points are preset.
+The frequency ranges are already worked out by the speaker manufacturer.
+And, you get to use 2 different speakers designed to play 2 separate frequency ranges out of 1 channel from your head unit!
 All you have to do is to find a spot for the passive crossover and connect some wires.
 Likewise, there are so many aftermarket component systems available that can easily be installed into our Frontiers; the dash locations can accommodate up to a 2.75″ diameter driver (although most component tweeters are usually in the 1-1.5″ range), and the doors can hold almost anything from a 5.25″, to the most common 6.5″, up to a 6×9″ midrange.
-Because we have a wide selection of sizing to choose from, anyone can get a nice, complete component speaker system (two tweeters, two midrange drivers, two matching passive crossovers) at virtually any budget.
+Because we have a wide selection of sizing to choose from, anyone can get a nice, complete component speaker system (two tweeters, two midrange drivers, and two matching passive crossovers) at virtually any budget.
 You can spend as low as $60 for a basic, brand-name component system all the way up to 4 digits if you really want the cream of the crop.

 Wasting Power That You Paid For